 End of the “flippers” era

-“Flippers” – a commonly used term to describe speculators of the property market who buys and subsequently sells their properties after holding only for a short period of time (sometimes even only for days or weeks).
+“Flippers” – a commonly used term to describe speculators of the property market who buy and subsequently sell their properties after holding only for a short period of time (sometimes even only for days or weeks).
 This act is usually known as “flipping”.

-If we were to look at transaction numbers, there were approximately 2,000 more of such transactions in 2011.
+If we were to look at transaction numbers, there were approximately 2,000 more such transactions in 2011.
 What’s even worse, out of those 30 transactions, only 5 of them were profitable.
-The remaining 25 transactions all seen losses at an average of S$373,000.
+The remaining 25 transactions all saw losses at an average of S$373,000.

-The profit and loss was calculated based on the price difference between the purchase and selling prices, and also including the prevailing sellers’ stamp duty (SSD) rate which is payable by sellers.
+The calculation of profit and loss was based on the difference between the purchase and selling prices.It also includes the prevailing sellers’ stamp duty (SSD) rate which is payable by sellers.

 Thus the biggest loss within the last 2 years came from a luxury unit situated at Four Seasons Park.
-The residential unit was bought at S$11 million (S$2,879 psf) in April 2013, and sold earlier this year in February for S$9.5 million (S$2,486 psf).
-On top of that, the seller had to pay a SSD amount of more than S$1 million.
+The residential unit was bought at S$11 million (S$2,879 psf) in April 2013.
+And sold earlier this year in February for S$9.5 million (S$2,486 psf).
+On top of that, the seller had to pay an SSD amount of more than S$1 million.

-On the other hand, 4 out of the 5 profitable units were purchased during the property market’s peak period of 2013 and made more than decent gains, averaging about S$217,000.
+On the other hand, investors bought 4 out of the 5 profitable units during the property market’s peak period in 2013.
+And made more than decent gains, averaging about S$217,000.
 One of them is a residential unit at Kemaman Point.

-In 2013, the property was purchased at S$697 and later on resold for S$1,006 in March 2014.
-Also at another development called Santa Fe Mansions, a unit was bought during the peak in 2013 for S$1,032 psf and changed hands for S$1,247 psf in 2014.
-This clearly shows that investment opportunities still can be found even in during peak periods in the property market.
+In 2013, someone bought the property for S$697 and then resold it for S$1,006 in March 2014.
+Similarly, at another development known as Santa Fe Mansions, someone bought a unit at the peak in 2013 for S$1,032 per square foot.
+And changed hands for S$1,247 psf in 2014.
+This clearly shows that investment opportunities still can be found even during peak periods in the property market.

 Singapore Property Top gainers losers